-- Careers with Disabilities Jobs Board and Directory – in our jobs board and directory you will be able to search for jobs posted by organisations and businesses who are committed to promoting inclusivity in their workplace.
-Furthermore, all employers on our directory are required to state whether they are part of the Disability Confident scheme and at which level.
+- Careers with Disabilities Disabled Jobs Board and Company Profiles Page – in our jobs board and directory you will be able to search for jobs posted by organisations and businesses who are committed to promoting inclusivity in their workplace.
+Furthermore, all employers on our company profiles page are required to state whether they are part of the Disability Confident scheme and at which level.

 - Scope – a disability equality charity that provides practical information and emotional support through their helpline, online community, engagement programmes, and more.

 - Disability Rights UK – an organisation led by people with diverse experiences of disability and health conditions, from different communities.
 Indeed, they are committed to providing support in finding careers and living independently while influencing public attitudes and behaviours.

 - The Government website – here is where you can find a full list of employers who have signed up to the Disability Confident scheme and their status.